tudelft3d/geogeeks/docs/styleguide.md

 This page is intended as a reference for **styling conventions** used on the site to achieve consistency.
 The Markdown source can be used as snippets.

-!!! tip ":simple-visualstudiocode: Visual Studio Code snippets"
+!!! tip ":material-microsoft-visual-studio-code: Visual Studio Code snippets"
     The repository contains snippet shortcut files for Visual Studio Code.
 On this page, if you see something starting with a backslash `\` it is the shortcut for placing that snippet.
     Make sure in Visual Studio code the following options are enabled:
     ```json